MicrosoftDocs/dynamics-365-ai/ai-docs/sales/who-knows-whom.md

     > [!div class="mx-imgBorder"]
     > ![Connection details](media/wkw_connectiondetails.png "Connection details")<br>
+      1. Strength of the connection
+      2. Contact details

     To get introduced to the lead, you can send an email to the selected contact without leaving the page you are on.
 Select **Get Introduced**.
 This opens an email with a default request to introduce the lead.
 Select **Send** to send the email.
 If you want to customize the email with more options, select **Open Email Form**.